 - the market of composites is, compared to many traditional materials, not as big, so you can’t consider GRP a commodity.
 It is a customized product, which must be prepared individually for every single project.
-Thus the delivery times may be longer than of the traditional materials;
+Thus the delivery times may be longer than those of the traditional materials;

 - the design of the GRP pipes, as I mentioned before, is performance-based.
 In other words, the investor must take care when identifying the project requirements and true operating conditions.
 Only then can he share the information with the pipe supplier;

-- the composite pipe manufacture should require that the investor adheres to specific instructions in order to ensure the long-term performance of the pipeline.
+- the composite pipe manufacturer should require that the investor adheres to specific instructions in order to ensure the long-term performance of the pipeline.

 It is also very important that the Engineers understand the limitations of the GRP pipes, which depend on the technology used to manufacture them.
-During recent years I have noticed, that some projects have been influenced by strong marketing and miraculous promises from some pipe manufactures.
+During recent years I have noticed, that some projects have been influenced by strong marketing and miraculous promises from some pipe manufacturers.
 This has led to the incorrect use of the product.

-For example, the performance of a Continuous Filament Winding pipe is very high on certain applications and lower on other applications.
+For example, the performance of a Continuous Filament Winding pipe is very high in certain applications and lower in other applications.
 The same is true of the Discontinuous Filament Wound pipe or the Centrifugally Cast GRP pipe.

 Which pipe is the right one for your application and needs?

 Well, as I mentioned before, it depends on your specific project, from the design to the installation method.

-If extensive lengths of pipelines are needed for the civil infrastructure projects (over 1000 km), a CFW production line is recommended.
+If extensive lengths of pipelines are needed for civil infrastructure projects (over 1000 km), a CFW production line is recommended.
 Also because the cost of a produced pipe is 15-30% lower compared to the pipes produced with a discontinuous or centrifugally cast line.

 If small quantities and low pressures are needed by a particular market (for example sewer pipes for small works), a centrifugally cast line can be chosen.
 Even though this system does not offer the flexibility of a continuous or discontinuous system.